Codexshaper/docs/framework/Widgets/general-elements/marquee.md

 # Marquee

-This widget allows you to create and customizeable content of **Marquee Item** with Image.
+This widget allows you to create and customizable content of **Marquee Item** with Image.
 Navigate to the page you want to edit and open it in **Elementor edit mode**.
 Find the **CMF Marquee** in the Elementor panel.
 Drag and drop it into the desired section of your page.

 ## Customize the Content